ESA-APEx/apex_documentation/instantiation/app_code_server.md

 processing, and analysis of large EO datasets.
 An example use case could be to create a workflow setting up a pipeline to preprocess satellite images and extract relevant features for further analysis.

-### Support for EO Application Package Development
+### Note on the support for EO Application Package (EOAP) development

-The Code Server IDE solution provides the tooling for application developers to implement the Best Practice for Earth Observation
-Application Package [@ap] as defined by the Open Geospatial Consortium (OGC 20-089) and the EO Exploitation Platform Common Architecture (EOEPCA) spearheaded by the European Space Agency (ESA).
+The APEx Code Server IDE provides the tooling for application developers to implement the Best Practice for Earth Observation Application Package [@ap] as defined by the Open Geospatial Consortium (OGC 20-089) and the EO Exploitation Platform Common Architecture (EOEPCA) spearheaded by the European Space Agency (ESA).
 This best practice supports developers in adapting and packaging their existing algorithms to be reproducible, deployed, and executable on different